Fios-Quest/YouTube-Scripts/src/iriss/019-what-next.md

 ### resources 3

-The book goes into far more detail than IRISS, and makes fewer pains to avoid non-idiomatic examples, or crates, so gets to the point more directly.
+The official book goes into far more detail than IRISS, and makes fewer pains to avoid non-idiomatic examples, or crates, so you can argue, gets to the point more directly.

 Particularly if you've gone through IRISS already, the official book will be a sinch to get through and give you a much broader view of the language.